-- i. the measures taken for effective exercise of voting rights by the shareholders; - ii. the adherence to service standards adopted by the Company in respect of services extended by the Registrar and Share Transfer Agent; - iii. the measures and initiatives taken to reduce the quantum of unclaimed dividends and ensuring timely receipt of dividend warrants and annual report by the shareholders of the Company.
+- the grievances of the security holders including complaints related to transfer/transmission of shares, nonreceipt of annual report, non-receipt of declared dividends, issue of new/duplicate certificates, general meetings etc. - ii. the measures taken for effective exercise of voting rights by the shareholders; - iii. the adherence to service standards adopted by the Company in respect of various services rendered by the Registrar and Share Transfer Agent; - iv. the measures and initiatives taken to reduce the quantum of unclaimed dividends and ensuring timely receipt of dividend warrants, annual report and statutory notices by the shareholders of the Company.

-As on 31 December 2020, the Committee comprises three Members, all of whom are Independent Directors - Mr. Ravi Moti Kirpalani as the Chairperson, with Mr. Ajit Shah and Ms. Anita Belani as the other Members.
-Mr. Sanjay Mathur was also one of the Members of the Committee.
-He resigned from the Directorship of the Company on 31 December 2020 and therefore had vacated committee position.
+As on 31 December 2021, the Committee comprised of four Members, three of whom are Independent Directors - Mr. Ravi Moti Kirpalani as the Chairperson with Mr. Amitabha Mukhopadhyay, Ms. Anita Belani and Mr. Prasad Chavare as the other Members.
 The Controller of Accounts and Company Secretary acts as a Secretary to the Committee.